cogtoto/pub/README.md

 See the Tex document (in French), the compiled pdf doc

-Contains OCAML, SCHEME and COQ code
+Contains OCAML, SCHEME, COQ and AGDA code

 Have a happy reading !